ascorbic/daneel/README.md

 The prompt is what tells your bot who it is.
 It is here that you give the bot its mission, personality and rules.
 The most important thing to do is create your own prompt.
-This is what makes the bot your own.The default site deploys with an example prompt that is a movie critic.
+This is what makes the bot your own.
+The default site deploys with an example prompt that is a movie critic.
 [Try it here](https://daneel-demo.netlify.app/).